MattZ6/required-api/README.md

 ## 🧪 Tests

 > 💡 At this point the application has **only unit tests**.
-These tests cover `use cases`, `controllers` and `middlewares`, focusing on the business rule.
+These tests cover `use cases`, `controllers`, `decorators` and `middlewares`, focusing on the business rule.
 In the near future I plan to include end-to-end tests to shield the application in its total flow.

 To run the unit tests, you can execute the following command: